-Once you’re numb, your dentist remove the tooth and any infection.
+Once you’re numb, your dentist removes the tooth and any infection.
 Depending on your case, sutures may be needed to close the socket.
-Once a tooth has been removed, neighboring teeth may shift, causing problems with chewing or your jaw joint function.
+Once a tooth has been removed, neighboring teeth may shift, causing problems with chewing or jaw joint function.

 Missing teeth can also cause your jawbone to deteriorate because it’s no longer receiving stimulation from chewing forces.
 To avoid these complications, your dentist may recommend that you replace the extracted tooth with a bridge or a dental implant.

-A bridge is used to replace missing teeth, help maintain the shape of your face, and to alleviate stress on your bite.
+Dental bridges are used to replace missing teeth, help maintain the shape of your face, and alleviate stress on your bite.
 It literally bridges the gap of one or more missing teeth.
 Dental bridges can be made from gold, alloys, porcelain, or a combination of these materials and are bonded onto surrounding teeth for support.